Immortal Beauty

 It didn’t matter where Vandemere had his studio.
 Angel knew he could find it with his eyes closed.
 Cordelia was there and that was all that it took to show him the way.

-“You can remove the robe anytime, my dear,” Clay Vandemere offered smoothly.
+“You can disrobe anytime, my dear,” Clay Vandemere offered smoothly.
 “I don’t bite, you know.
 Unlike your lover.
 I see you’ve been marked since I last saw you.”

 Cordelia had discarded her clothes behind a large silk screen, taking her time doing so and donning an ivory robe that was draped over a chair.
 “Sorry if that ruins my flawless skin.
 Vampire thing.”